 Saturday, August 9-Sunday, August 10

-Although it's been happening since 1990, my family and I only recently discovered this fun festival in Flushing Meadows Corona Park.
-Over two days, 170 dragon boat teams compete on Meadow Lake in colorful custom-made vessels outfitted with dragon heads and tails.
-In between races, soak up Chinese culture at the massive marketplace featuring ethnic eats (including kid pleasers like dumplings and bubble tea), live contemporary and traditional music, lion and dragon dances, crafts, martial arts displays and kite flying.
+Head to Flushing Meadows Corona Park to watch 170 boat teams compete on Meadow Lake in colorful custom-made vessels outfitted with dragon heads and tails.
+In between races, families can soak up Chinese culture at the massive outdoor marketplace featuring ethnic eats (including kid pleasers like dumplings and bubble tea), live contemporary and traditional music, lion and dragon dances, crafts, martial arts displays and kite flying.
 Once you've had your fill, explore the wonderful Flushing Meadows Corona Park, which boasts a carousel, the Queens Zoo, the New York Hall of Science and mini-amusement park Fantasy Forest.
 FREE

 Sunday, August 17

-Head to Marcus Garvey Park for SummerStage Kids' last entertainment-filled Family Day of the season.
-The lineup includes the soulful Shine and the Moonbeams performing classic and original tunes, the boppy bilingual Moona Luna band, jazz drummer and child musical prodigy Kojo Udo Roney and Friends, B-Love's Hip Hop Jazzy Groove dance performance inspired by the Harlem Renaissance and live DJ KS 360.
+Head to Marcus Garvey Park for SummerStage's final Family Day of the season.
+The lineup includes the soulful Shine and the Moonbeams performing classic and original tunes, boppy bilingual band Moona Luna, child prodigy jazz drummer Kojo Odu Roney and his musical family, B-Love's Hip Hop Jazzy Groove dance performance inspired by the Harlem Renaissance, and DJ KS 360.
 Disney Radio will also be on hand with giveaways, character photo ops and kids' activities.
 FREE

 Arthur Ashe Kids Day – Flushing